kurafuto/kurafuto/README.md

 Kurafuto makes use of [Kyubu](https://github.com/sysr-q/kyubu) to parse packets out of the client and server streams.
-This allows the balancer to do things like injecting extra packets, dropping specific packets, or modifying packets on-the-fly as they pass through.
+This allows the balancer to do things like inject, drop, or modify packets on-the-fly as they pass through.

 This does mean, however, that any unrecognised packets will be an issue - if there's a custom packet you want to recognise, be sure to register it with Kyubu